breadcrumbs--red-border

 • follow up on action items prior to and post tribunal hearings.

-2. Attendance at tribunal hearings as required.
+2. Attendance at ACAT tribunal hearings as required.

 3. Assist the Tribunal Liaison Officer with other duties as necessary.